 Vince M. Roche

 Vince Roche is a South Dakota Commercial Litigation attorney at Davenport Evans.
-Vince focuses his practice on commercial litigation, including trusts and estates litigation, class action defense and defending financial institutions.
+Vince focuses his practice on commercial litigation, primarily trusts and estates litigation, business litigation and defending financial institutions.
 He also has substantial experience representing clients in arbitration and mediation matters arising out of commercial disputes.
 Prior to joining the firm in 2008, Vince practiced for five years in Chicago with Kirkland & Ellis LLP and Novack & Macey LLP.
-Since joining the firm, he has obtained dismissal of several multimillion-dollar class action lawsuits against firm clients in both state and federal court.

-In addition, Vince has successfully defended a number of lawsuits alleging breach of fiduciary duty and related claims against the trustees of large, multi-generational trusts sitused in South Dakota to take advantage of its favorable trust laws.
+Vince has successfully defended a number of lawsuits alleging breach of fiduciary duty and related claims against the trustees of large, multi-generational trusts sitused in South Dakota to take advantage of its favorable trust climate.
 He has also represented multiple firm clients in complex business disputes in state, federal and appellate courts around the country.

-In his spare time, Vince enjoys the outdoors and spending time with his wife, Andrea, and their three sons.
-He is a Vermillion native and a graduate of Augustana University and the University of Virginia School of Law.
+In his spare time, Vince enjoys the outdoors, spending time with his wife, Andrea, and their three sons and coaching his kids’ youth sports teams.
+He is a Vermillion, SD, native and a graduate of Augustana University and the University of Virginia School of Law.

 - 3 Steps to Responding to a Subpoena